United Women in Faith

 We are a community of women whose purpose is:

-We meet at 10:00 AM, the second Saturday of every month in the church fellowship hall.
-During the winter months, UMW will not meet on a regular schedule.
+We typically meet at 10:00 AM, the second Saturday of every month in the church fellowship hall.

 Join us for mission projects, mission education opportunities, spiritual growth retreats, and Christian fellowship.

 Here are the pertinent parts of the petition for the Children’s Advocacy Coalition:

 Whereas, there is currently no formally existing coalition or entity within the WNCC UMC with a committed emphasis on the broad spectrum of challenges faced by the children of this state, which include but are not limited to the following:

 1. Advocating and response for quality public education as a basic human right.
 Every child deserves an education that challenges and develops the gifts and talents with which they were created so they might become contributing members of society; equal access to quality education is crucial to further understanding, acceptance, and cooperation between people of all races, socioeconomic levels, national origin, abilities, and gender.

 2. Advocating and response for the development of quality childcare/daycare programs.
 Research reveals that the care infants receive has significant long-term effects on cognitive development.
 High-quality care and early learning for young children affects how they will learn later in life.
 Child care is a significant financial challenge for families and affordable services are limited.

 3. Advocating for quality afterschool care.
 According to the North Carolina After School Alliance there are 234,908 children being served in afterschool programs in North Carolina, with 523,140 children awaiting enrollment in an afterschool program.
 The number of children left unsupervised after school is estimated to be 295,984.